-• The person must be released on completion of the preliminary examination unless the person is admitted to a facility as described in section 3.2.1c above.
+• The person must be released on completion of the preliminary examination unless the person is admitted to a facility as described above.
 If the person is admitted, the person must be released if the facility administrator determines at any time during the emergency detention period that one of the criteria described above no longer applies.
 Tex.
 Health & Safety Code §§ 573.022(a), (b).